ryatoa/panther-docs/panther/sending-events/aws.md

 1. The Lambda function is triggered whenever a filter matches an event.
 2. It will then format the event data into a [Panther JSON](#panther-json-message) message.
-3. Then it will send the message to your Panther console using your private [API key](../api/index.md#api-key).
+3. Then it will send the message to your Panther console (via https) using your private [API key](../api/index.md#api-key).

 # Step-by-step